vslavik/winsparkle/README.md

 #### Sign your update

-When your update is ready (i.e. `Updater.exe`), sign it and include signature to your appcast file:
+When your update is ready (e.g. `Updater.exe`), sign it and include signature to your appcast file:

  - Sign: `bin\sign_update.bat Updater.exe dsa_priv.pem`